 My “short-term domestic Peace Corps” plan was derailed by Zolzaya Damdinsuren, who walked into my classroom carrying The Art of Happiness by the Dalai Lama.
 It was unusual to see a student on that campus holding any book – but… the Dalai Lama?
 For real?
 When you and I get to know each other better, I’ll tell you all about Zolzaya, how I wound up spending time with his family in Mongolia, and my ensuing journey to Tibet.
 The experience changed my life forever.

-When I returned from Asia, I realized my exploration was far from over.
-I decided to continue teaching K12 while maintaining an active speaking, consulting, and professional development practice.
+When I returned, I realized my exploration was just beginning.
+I decided to continue teaching K12 courses while maintaining an active speaking, consulting, and professional development practice.
 I accepted a position at a high school on California’s Central Coast.
 In the evenings I supervised an administrative credential program and taught master’s degree courses at the satellite campus of a university.
-I continued using online tools and techniques to bring the world to my clients and students and and my clients and students to the world.
+I continued using online tools and techniques to enrich learning experiences for my clients and students.

 Open-Source Learning